cclloyd/linux-steelseries-chatmix/README.md

 This script provides a basic workaround for this problem for Linux users.
 It creates a Virtual Audio Cable (VAC) pair called "Arctis 7+ Chat" and "Arctis 7+ Game" respectively, which the user can then assign accordingly as they would have done with an older Arctis model.

-**Supported Devices:**
+**Known Supported Devices:**
 - SteelSeries Arctis 7+ (Product ID: 0x220e)
 - SteelSeries Nova 7 WOW Edition (Product ID: 0x227a)
+- SteelSeries Nova 7 (Product ID: 0x2202)
+- It should work with any SteelSeries Arctis 7 family headset

 The script listens to the headset's USB dongle signals and interprets them in a way that can be meaningfully converted to adjust the audio when the user moves the dial on the headset.

-### Two Versions ###
+###  ###

-`install-a7pcm.sh` installs a daemon which ensures the chatmix dial controls the ChatMix balance on the headset.

-Alternatively, use `install-AllSound7P_ChatMix.sh` installs a different version which will control the ChatMix balance on *any* default system device, e.g. speakers etc.

-For both versions at startup of the daemon the user must disconnect and reconnect the USB dongle from the machine.
+At startup of the daemon the user must disconnect and reconnect the USB dongle from the machine.
+The headset will be automatically set to the default device when the daemon starts.

-For the AllSound version, ensure the device you wish to output sound to is set as the default device before reconnecting the dongle.

-For the Arctis version, the headset will be automatically set to the default device when the daemon starts.

 <br>